-Grundtvig is a European initiative which seeks to improve the quality and European dimension of adult education.
-Their aim is to make lifelong learning opportunities extensively available to Europe’s citizens.
-Grundtvig primarily focuses on education for adults, and uses both formal and informal methods to do so.
-Their activities are open to any group or institution involved in adult education within the Lifelong Learning Programme countries.
+Grundtvig was a European initiative which sought to improve the quality and European dimension of adult education.
+Grundtvig primarily focused on education for adults, and uses both formal and informal methods to do so.
+Their activities were open to any group or institution involved in adult education within the Lifelong Learning Programme countries.

 Grundtvig Learning Partnerships form a structure and means for practical co-operation activities between organisations working in adult education.
 These partnerships primarily focus on process, and are intended for smaller organisations.
 Eventually, Grundtvig Learning Partnerships may lead to more larger-scale projects such as Grundtvig Multilateral Projects or Grundtvig Thematic Networks.
 A Grundtvig Learning Partnership normally takes place over two years and during this phase, learners and adult education staff from at least three participating countries come together to work on a project with a specific theme that is of common interest.